 10. CART Algorithm

 CART stands for classification and regression trees.
 It is a decision tree learning algorithm that gives either regression or classification trees as an output.
 In CART, the decision tree nodes will have precisely 2 branches.
 Just like C4.5, CART is also a classifier.
 The regression or classification tree model is constructed by using labelled training dataset provided by the user.
-Hence it is treated as a supervised learning technique
+Hence it is treated as a supervised learning technique.

 So here are the top 10 data from the data mining algorithms list.
 We hope this article has shed some light on the basis of these algorithms.

-If you are curious to learn more about Data Science, check out IIIT-B and upGrad’s PG Diploma in Data Science which is designed for working professionals to upskill themselves without leaving their job.
+If you are curious to learn more about Data Science, check out IIIT-B and upGrad’s Executive PG Programme in Data Science which is designed for working professionals to upskill themselves without leaving their job.
 The course offers one-on-one with industry mentors, Easy EMI option, IIIT-B alumni status and a lot more.
 Check out to learn more.